lidofinance/lido-ethereum-sdk/examples/erlang-bridge/README.md

 - `main.erl`: Erlang module that manages launching and interacting with the Node.js process.
 - `sdk.js`: Lido SDK script that processes commands received from the Erlang process and returns results.

+## Use Case

+The primary use case for this project is to integrate blockchain reward retrieval functionalities into an Erlang-based application.
+By leveraging the Lido SDK in a Node.js process, this project provides a way to access blockchain data and utilities that may not be easily accessible within the Erlang ecosystem.

 ## Installation

 ### Installing Erlang